lewagon/dotfiles/01-Ruby/01-Programming-basics/01-Experiment-methods/README.md

 ## Background & Objectives
-- Learn to look for the right method on the ruby doc.
+- Learn to look for the right method in the ruby doc.
 - Get familiar with IRB to experiment new methods and make them yours.

 IRB is a [REPL](http://en.wikipedia.org/wiki/Read%E2%80%93eval%E2%80%93print_loop) for ruby.
 Basically, it works this way